 Government orders review into role of physician associates, after fears over patient safety

-The Government has ordered a review of physician associates (PA) and anaesthesia associates (AA) in the NHS following a “toxic debate” and fears over patient safety.
+The government has ordered a review of physician associates (PAs) and anaesthesia associates (AAs) in the NHS in England following a “toxic debate” and fears over patient safety.

 The review, which will be published in spring 2025, will examine the tasks that PAs and AAs are allowed to undertake and look into measures to ensure patients know when they are being seen by a medical associate, rather than a doctor.

-Announcing the review, the Health Secretary, Wes Streeting, said there were “legitimate concerns over transparency for patients”.
+Announcing the review, Health Secretary Wes Streeting said there were “legitimate concerns over transparency for patients”.

-Bereaved families who’ve campaigned for better regulation have welcomed the news saying patients desperately need "clarity" and "renewed trust" in the NHS.
+Bereaved families who have campaigned for better regulation have welcomed the news, saying patients desperately need "clarity" and "renewed trust" in the NHS.

-30-year-old Emily Chesterton died from a pulmonary embolism after she was misdiagnosed by a physician associate.
+Emily Chesterton, 30, died from a pulmonary embolism in 2022 after she was misdiagnosed by a physician associate.
 She thought she had been seen by a GP.

-Her parents are now taking legal action against the General Medical Council, accusing it of putting patients at risk by failing to distinguish properly between the role of doctors and medical associate professions.
+Her parents are now taking legal action against the General Medical Council (GMC), accusing it of putting patients at risk by failing to distinguish properly between the role of doctors and medical associate professions.

 “We desperately need clarity as to the exact role of a PA and renewed trust in our NHS," she said.